 Plug the USB cable into the back of the printer.

 If the Power light is on and steady, print a self-test page using the instructions in Step eight: Print a self-test page.
 If the page prints, the issue is resolved.
 Print the document again.

 If the self-text page does not print, proceed to the next step.

 If the Power light is blinking and the print carriage is still in a stalled position, proceed to the next step.

 Use these steps to make sure the print carriage can move freely.

 With the printer turned on, open the printer cover.
 The print carriage might move into the access area automatically.
 Allow it to move to that position.

-NOTE: If the print carriage does not move automatically into the access area, turn off the printer by pressing the Power
+NOTE: If the print carriage does not move automatically into the access area, turn off the printer by pressing the Power button.

 Figure 4: Lifting the printer cover